DavidSanSan110/DavidSanSan110/README.md

 ## About Me 😊

-I am currently a student of the Computer Engineering Degree at USAL while working in the research group BISITE as an intern.
+I am currently a student of the Computer Engineering Degree at USAL while working in the research group BISITE as FullStack developer.

 I participate in projects related to Big Data and Artificial Intelligence and my work is mainly focused on Backend development tasks.